Open can of beer with can opener, pour half the beer into a container and reserve. Pat the chicken dry with paper towels.

-Place chicken in a deep aluminum roaster pan and place onto grill.
+Place chicken upright in a deep aluminum roaster pan and place onto grill.
 Close BBQ lid and cook for 45 minutes

 Combine all BBQ sauce ingredients in sauce pan, the baste generously on chicken.